alphagov/govuk-design-system/src/components/language-navigation/index.md

 The Language navigation component shows users a choice of languages and helps the user choose and switch between them.

-Use the native name of each language, for example <span lang="cy">Cymraeg</span> for Welsh.
+Use the native name of each language, such as <span lang="cy">Cymraeg</span> for Welsh.
 This helps speakers of that language recognise the link.

 The component does not translate content.
 You'll need to create, test and maintain content for all the languages you offer your service in.